 Beyond advocating for changes in environmental policy, we can encourage our clients and patients to make changes in their own lives.

 They can choose glass or stainless food storage or water bottles, chemical-free personal care products, stop smoking or reduce exposures to secondhand smoke, and use indoor air cleaning plants such as spider plants to reduce indoor air pollution.

 Improving Estrogen Metabolism to Reduce the Effects of Xenoestrogens

-There are two sides to the equation when it comes to minimizing the detrimental effects of exposure to xenoestrogens.
-We can reduce exposures and can improve the body’s ability to metabolize and excrete excess estrogenic chemicals.
+In conclusion, there are two sides to the equation when it comes to minimizing the detrimental effects of exposure to xenoestrogens.
+We can reduce exposure and we can improve the body’s ability to metabolize and excrete excess estrogens.

 Share The Estrogen Detox Smoothie with your clients and patients (and enjoy it yourself!)

 - Greens powder: Adding more leafy greens, antioxidants, and cruciferous vegetables supports the daily metabolism of excess hormones and hormone-disrupting chemicals.